mareksl/nodejs-challenge/readme.md

   * `POST /create/:TICODE/:EPISODENO` Creates new collection in iconik based from database ID.
 If collection exists then throw bad request error
   * `POST /update/:TICODE/:EPISODENO` Updates collection in iconik from previously defined database ID.
 If does not exist throw bad request error
   * `GET /:TICODE/:EPISODENO` Gets all data from the DB about inserted colletion.
 If can be done, include data from iconik (call the api)
-  * `/validate` Validates any given uploaded file and discovers its properties / throws error when not valid. (part of upload endpoint also)
+  * `POST /validate` Validates any given uploaded file and discovers its properties / throws error when not valid. (part of upload endpoint also)

 ## Given tools